novayo/LeetCode/0138_Copy_List_with_Random_Pointer/README.md

 * Memory Usage: 14.2 MB, less than 88.62% of Python3 online submissions for Copy List with Random Pointer.

 > copy interwave

+---

+try_3.py: O(n) O(n)

+* Runtime: 56 ms, faster than 20.85% of Python3 online submissions for Copy List with Random Pointer.
+* Memory Usage: 15.5 MB, less than 6.20% of Python3 online submissions for Copy List with Random Pointer.

+> dfs